 - promote a caring environment, working together for the benefit of the individual and the wider community

-- develop an environment based on equality, trust, respect for each individual in our community, and full development of each person’s potential, as found in the teaching and example of our Lord
+- build an environment based on equality, trust, respect for each individual in our community, and full development of each person’s potential, as found in the teaching and example of our Lord Jesus Christ

 Equality and Diversity